Probably one of the coolest benefits of learning VBA is the ability to create your own functions.

-- Hard to Share Files: We often share files over email and cloud so if you are using any of the custom function you require to share that file in “xlam" format so that other person can also use your custom function.
+- Hard to Share Files: We often share files over email and the cloud so if you are using any of the custom functions you require to share that file in “xlam” format so that other person can also use your custom function.

 But now, tell me one thing.

 Please share your views with me in the comment section.
 I’d love to hear from you, and please, don’t forget to share this post with your friends, I am sure they will appreciate it.

 - VBA Functions List – Explained with Examples